raviocom/datadog-downtime-action/README.md

     app-key: ${{ secrets.DATADOG_APP_KEY }}
 ```

-### Specific monitor
+### Disable a specific monitor

 Create a downtime for 5 minutes that will affect only the monitor with the ID `123456`.

-For more information about scopes, see the [Datadog downtime documentation](https://docs.datadoghq.com/monitors/notify/downtimes/?tab=bymonitorname#downtime-scope).
+The monitor ID can be found in the URL of the monitor in Datadog, for example `https://app.datadoghq.com/monitors/123456`.

 ```yaml
 - uses: brookke/datadog-downtime-action@v1